RECRUIT

 For details, please contact us.

-The venue is Room N202 on the 2nd floor of the Nanotech Bldg.
+The lab tour takes place in Room N202 on the 2nd floor of the Nanotech Building.

 Information Session for Graduate School Admission

-The first graduate school orientation for the 2024 academic year will be on Friday, March 29.
+The first graduate school admission information session for the 2026 academic year will be held on Monday, March 23, 2026.

 https://www.eng.osaka-u.ac.jp/graduate/